 Past Medical Expenses

 WARNING: You should not settle your claim if you are uncertain whether or not you will need medical care in the future as a result of the accident.
-If you think you might need future care, you are almost always better off getting an attorney because insurance companies will not want to pay future medical – an attorney can level the playing field, and insure that your future interests are taken into consideration in whatever settlement you reach.
+If you think you might need future care, you are almost always better off getting a fatal car accident attorney because insurance companies will not want to pay future medical – a legal representative can level the playing field, and insure that your future interests are taken into consideration in whatever settlement you reach.